Mental health and young people

 - An increase in irritability, recklessness or aggression

 - Looking sad or worried all the time, or showing a lack of expression

 It might also be important to look out for unusual marks on the young person.
 Unexplained scars, cuts or even swelling from possibly punching something, can be a sign of a mental health problem.
 This may become evident if a young person declines physical examinations and starts to cover up more.

 What to do if you suspect a mental health problem in a young person?

 It is important to always reassure the young person and their parent or carer and explain to them that they are not alone.
-Often the mental illness is common and treatable and you can help them access the support and treatment they need.
+Often the mental illness is common and treatable and you can help them access the support and mental health treatment they need.

 NHS or private?

 Many families have private insurance but they do not realise that this covers mental health until it is pointed out to them.

 A private referral will ensure the young person is seen very swiftly by a consultant, rather than waiting a long time on the NHS and then probably see a junior clinician.
 Privately, there are many success stories as the young person can get NICE guidance treatments without a wait.